lisadunlap/LMM-Vibes/README.md

 ---

-**🎯 Help you understand how different generative models behave by automatically extracting behavioral properties from their responses, grouping similar behaviors together, and quantifying how important these behaviors are.**
+**Help you understand how different generative models behave by automatically extracting behavioral properties from their responses, grouping similar behaviors together, and quantifying how important these behaviors are.**

 </div>

-## 🚀 Installation
+## Installation

 ```bash
 # Basic installation